 - In DWM #170 (published January 1991) it is reported that a fan "claims to have seen The Tomb of the Cybermen in the Far East in 1978.
 The sparse details, which included transmission date, have been passed onto the BBC Archives".
 This claim was of course false -- however, later that same year...

 - The serial was recovered in full from Hong Kong in late 1991.
 (It's likely that the films were discovered during the clean-up after the fire that swept through the Asia TV buildings in November 1987.)

 - In DWM #187 (June 1992), it was claimed by writer Adrian Rigelsford that the recovered film prints had been sent to Hong Kong when war broke out in an unnamed country.
-This is clearly wrong, since none of the previous countries to have prints of Tomb suffered such a conflict...
+This is clearly wrong, since none of the previous countries to have had the prints of Tomb suffered such a conflict...

 - After its May 1992 VHS video release in the UK, the newly-discovered serial was subsequently made available for inclusion in TV syndication packages:

 - The serial screened on UK Gold in October 1998.

 Being one of the missing stories from the 1960s to have been recovered in its entirety, and for which there were only a few countries in which it aired, The Tomb of the Cybermen is a perfect case study for investigating and tracking the possible movements made by the prints.

 - Censored: 10 January 1968 / 16 April 1968

 - Airdates (regional): from July 1968

 - Films returned to BBC (London?): 4 June 1975